JiyangZhang/POSS-Work/README.md

 # POSS-Work
-What I learn and do at POSS lab
+What I learn and do at POSS research group